-- Providing the Tufts community – including students, faculty, staff, alumni or parents – with multiple ways to safely and confidentially report concerns of threatening or violent behavior by another community member or by a university vendor or contractor;
+- Providing the Tufts community – including students, faculty, staff, alumni or parents – with multiple ways to safely and confidentially report concerns of threatening or violent behavior (including stalking, dating violence, and domestic violence) by another community member or by a university vendor or contractor;

 - Determining whether the person or situation of concern poses a threat of violence;

 - Gathering and objectively evaluating information from relevant sources regarding the person or situation of concern;

 - Taking appropriate action to address potential threats, including providing assistance to those in need;

 - Developing case management plans that draw on resources within and outside the university;